 Preheat the oven to 375°F. Line a large rimmed baking sheet with parchment paper.

 Wash and chop the Brussel sprouts, butternut squash, and beets.
+Keep each vegetable separate – they may require different roasting times.

 Place Brussel sprouts in a medium bowl and drizzle with 1 Tbsp. olive oil.
 Season with salt and pepper.
 Toss to coat.
 Place on the baking sheet.
+Repeat with the squash and beets.

 Roast for 45 minutes or until fork tender, flipping the vegetables halfway.